veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

       ]
 ```

-Then, to remove the allowedVessels list and reset the isSeen flag,
+Then, to remove the `allowedVessels` list and reset the isSeen flag:
-1. Remove the the vtmd2_allowedVessels property by its index and then.
+1. Remove the `vtmd2_allowedVessels` property by its index and then.
 2. Do other operations.

-You need to these actions in this order, because when you do other operations, the elements can change, and remove does not support removing by name.
+You need to do these actions in this order, because when you do other operations, the elements can change, and remove does not support removing by name.

 You can do the same type of operations on any entity or relationship in the graph.
 See the example below.